By Catherine W. Johnson

 In addition, if you distribute your product through retailers, including on-line retailers, who have ten or more employees, you should check your contract with the retailer for indemnity provisions (or any obligation to provide them with information about any Proposition 65-listed chemical in your products).
 If the plaintiff serves a Notice on the retailer, these indemnity provisions may be implicated.
 Under certain circumstances, if your product could expose persons to a Proposition 65-listed chemical above levels that are considered safe under Proposition 65, retailers selling your product must give a warning even if your company is not required to provide a warning.
 27 CCR § 25600.2 (e)(5).

 You may also want to evaluate whether an informal unwritten agreement from the plaintiff not to sue your company is sufficient or whether your company may have reasons why a more formal written resolution may be desirable (e.g., any actual or anticipated third-party contracts that may be implicated by an unresolved threat of litigation).

-In conclusion, even companies with fewer than ten employees may become targets of threatened Proposition 65 claims – and should evaluate how best to respond to the Notice depending on the facts of their situation.
+In conclusion, even companies with fewer than ten employees may become targets of threatened Proposition 65 claims or need to defend against such claims to honor indemnity obligations – and should evaluate how best to respond to the Notice depending on the facts of their situation.